meetjestad/mjs_gateway_configuration/cdist/conf/type/__line/man.rst

 after
     Insert the given line after this pattern.

+create
+    It the file does not exist then create an empty file

 before
     Insert the given line before this pattern.

 file
     If supplied, use this as the destination file.
     Otherwise the object_id is used.

+ifexists
+    Only apply the line if the file exists.

 line
     Specifies the line which should be absent or present.